xpack-dev-tools/aarch64-none-elf-gcc-xpack/README-RELEASE.md

 - title: copy release title
 - content:
-  - The **xPack GNU Arm Embedded GCC** is an alternate binary distribution that complements the official GNU Arm Embedded Toolchain maintained by Arm.
+  - The **xPack GNU Aarch64 Embedded GCC** is an alternate binary distribution that complements the official GNU Aarch64 Embedded Toolchain maintained by Arm.
   - The latest release is [11.2.1-1.1]() following Arm release from October 21, 2021 (version 10.3-2021.10).
 - tags: xpack, gnu, gcc, arm, toolchain